Qualtagh/OracleDBUtils/README.md

 A package for call stack control.

 There do exist [predefined inquiry directives][predefined inquiry directives] `$$PLSQL_LINE` and `$$PLSQL_UNIT` which allow to get information about current stored program unit and source code line in it.
 Also, there's a function `dbms_utility.format_call_stack` which allows to get the whole call stack.
-But it contains only stored program units names and source code line numbers too.
+But it contains only stored program unit names and source code line numbers too.
 `V$SESSION` view contains fields `PLSQL_ENTRY_OBJECT_ID`, `PLSQL_ENTRY_SUBPROGRAM_ID`, `PLSQL_OBJECT_ID`, `PLSQL_SUBPROGRAM_ID` which can lead to a subprogram.
 But that subprogram should be declared in package.
 Inner package body subprograms aren't traced.
 Oracle 12 introduces a package `utl_call_stack` which provides information about subprogram units.
 In Oracle versions prior to 12, there's no way to get subprogram name except parsing the source code.
 The purpose of package `p_stack` is to find subprogram name by parsing the source code according to information returned by `dbms_utility.format_call_stack`.